 Filing the petition

 The Superior Court has jurisdiction over all adoptions.
 The county where the person filing the petition lives is the proper county for filing the Petition.
 We call this the proper venue.
 The person filing the petition is called the "Petitioner".
 If a child is living with one of its natural parents, and not the other, the parent with whom the child is living is called the "custodial parent" and other parent is the "noncustodial parent".
-A step child adoption requires the consent of the noncustodial parent, or the petitioner must prove to the court that the noncustodial parent failed to support the child, and chose not to communicate with the child.
+A step parent adoption requires the consent of the noncustodial parent, or the petitioner must prove to the court that the noncustodial parent failed to support the child, and chose not to communicate with the child.
 When filing an adoption petition the court will issue a citation to appear which must be served on the absent parent, together with a conformed copy of the petition.

 Service of Petition and Citation to Appear